-While many would jump to the conclusion that this is a dull career, accountants would beg to differ.
-They believe accounting is anything but boring!
-Think of it as an opportunity to get a behind-the-scenes look at how an organization functions; a language that allows you to understand the business culture as a whole.
+While many might jump to the conclusion that this is a dull career, accountants would beg to differ!
+In fact, most consider their jobs to be anything but boring, pointing toward the exciting opportunity they have to get a behind-the-scenes look at how an organization functions.
+It’s as if accountants are fluent in a language that allows them to understand the business culture as a whole.

 It may also surprise you to learn that accountants have an array of areas in which they can specialize.
 If you’re intrigued by the industry but not quite ready to commit to a career, you can sleep easy knowing that a career in accounting offers several options.

-In general, accountants compile, analyze, verify and prepare financial records for their department or organization as a whole, according to the Bureau of Labor Statistics.
-In layman’s terms, they often work with financial documents to ensure lawful, efficient and compliant business practices.
+In general, accountants compile, analyze, verify and prepare financial records for their department or organization as a whole, according to the Bureau of Labor Statistics (BLS).1 In layman’s terms, they work with financial documents to ensure lawful, efficient and compliant business practices.

 Financial accountants track a company or client’s financial transactions, summarize them and generate financial reports or statements.
 Company shareholders are then able to assess the value of a company based on these documents.

-Managerial accountants track information needed for management of the company in order for the company to make informed operational and strategic decisions.
+Managerial accountants track information needed for management of a company in order for the company to make informed operational and strategic decisions.

 Cost accountants determine the costs of products and services by analyzing records and depreciation data.
 They classify and record all operating costs so management can control expenditures and may also assist in making management decisions.

 Tax accountants prepare federal, state or local tax returns for individuals or organizations according to prescribed rates, laws and regulations.
 Tax accountants will often specialize even further in an area such as corporate, individual income or property tax.

 Government accountants exist at the federal, state and local level.
 At the federal level, they may work to investigate white-collar crime or manage public funds.
 At the state and local levels, they may work to manage use of local revenues, investigate fraud and perform lower-level audits.